A New Kind of Healing

 A process of return.

-Ketamine-Assisted Psychotherapy (KAP) is an evidence-informed approach that uses ketamine — a legal, FDA-approved medication — to create a temporary shift in how the brain holds on to old patterns.
+Ketamine-Assisted Psychotherapy (KAP) is an evidence-informed approach that uses ketamine — a legal medication — to create a temporary shift in how the brain holds on to old patterns.
 In that window, therapeutic work becomes more accessible.
 Defenses soften.
 New perspectives emerge.

 What makes KAP different from other treatments isn't the ketamine itself — it's what happens before, during, and after.
 Preparation.
 Presence.
 Integration.
 Each phase is held therapeutically, so the experience becomes meaning, not just medicine.